-How does LiFi work?
-You’re probably no stranger to Morse code, which allows communication in series of short and long pulses.
-LiFi is not so different.
 LED bulbs equipped with LiFi technology emit a signal by modulating their light intensity at a rate of tens of thousands of variations per second.
-This light pulse, completely imperceptible to the naked eye, is captured and converted into a binary system and then translated by our connected devices like any other digital information.
-This transmission takes place between an Access Point (transmitter), usually installed on the ceiling to maximize the coverage of the light beam, and a Dongle (receiver) connected to the user’s computer, smartphone or tablet.
+This light pulse, completely imperceptible to the naked eye, is captured and converted into a binary system.
+It is then translated by our connected devices, just like any other digital information.
+This transmission occurs between an Access Point (the transmitter), typically installed on the ceiling to maximize the coverage of the light beam, and a Dongle (the receiver) connected to the user's computer, smartphone, or tablet.

-- An impregnable technology: unlike WiFi radio frequency waves that can be hacked from outside, the data transmitted via LiFi is strictly confined to the broadcast room.
-This advantage is central to the issues faced by government entities, law firms and other sensitive data clusters prone to cybercrime.
+- Impregnable technology: Unlike WiFi, where radio frequency waves can be susceptible to external hacking, data transmitted via LiFi remains confined to the designated area.
+This advantage is of utmost importance for government entities, law firms, and other clusters dealing with sensitive data and vulnerable to cybercrime.

-- The light waves used by LiFi do not interfere with radio frequency waves.
-LiFi is therefore compatible with other wireless communication technologies such as WiFi, 4G and 5G.
-This feature also makes it an optimal device for air travel as it does not interfere with onboard equipment.
+- LiFi's light waves do not interfere with radio frequency waves, making it compatible with other wireless communication technologies such as WiFi, 4G, and 5G.
+This compatibility also makes it an optimal solution for air travel, as it does not interfere with onboard equipment.